 As the weather gets colder it often is combined with the onset of cold and/or flu symptoms.
 As naturopathic doctors, we hope to prevent this with natural ways to prevent cold and flu.
-Now is the time to work on some preventative measures and stock your supplements up for the long cold months ahead.
+Getting a cold should not turn out to be a disastrous issue, and can even be the sign of a healthy immune system, but they are still a real nuisance to have and often leave us regretting taking our good health for granted.
+When you or someone close to you is suffering from a nasty cold, they may require some urgent family care, and there are many walk in care centres that can be visited for treatment.
+For now, it is time to work on some preventative measures and stock your supplements up for the long cold months ahead.
 By taking a few simple steps we hope that you will have a healthy and cold-free winter!

 It really is true that washing your hands is the best way to prevent the spread of germs.
 Also, getting at least 8 hours sleep per night and getting to bed (and asleep!) before 12:00am midnight will help keep your body feeling well rested.

 Amino acids found in protein decrease levels of our stress hormone-cortisol-which at high levels, suppresses our immune system.
 Protein allows for the building of immune antibodies and complexes.
 It also keeps our inflammatory load low and helps us balance our sugar levels throughout the day.
 So, snack on almonds and add chicken and beans to meals!
 Also, a protein shake is a great way to load up without grabbing less nutritious and protein-free snacks!